Healthy Homes Assessment Tawa

 What We Do

-We consider your investment to be a serious one We will conduct detailed examinations to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the enjoyable aspects of buying or owning an house.
+We take your investment seriously We conduct detailed inspections so you won’t be faced with any costly or unexpected surprise costs, meaning you are able to relax and focus on the enjoyable aspects of owning or purchasing the home.

-We offer a wide range of services to make sure that you are fully updated on the condition of any property you could be thinking of buying or selling and also other services.
+We are specialised in a range of services to make sure that you are fully updated on the condition of any property you may be looking to purchase or sell as well as additional solutions.

-With our systemised approach to inspecting your property and the most up-to-date software technology that incorporates digital images into your report, you are able to actually see any issues that may be discovered.
-With our comprehensive reporting it is no wonder we receive so many referrals from clients our service to family and friends.
+Our systematic approach to your inspection of your home and the most up-to-date software technology which includes digital photos in the reports, you are able to actually see any issues that may be discovered.
+Because of our detailed report, it is no wonder we have so many clients who recommend our service to family members and acquaintances.

 Highly Sillked & Insured Inspection Experts